maritimedojo/MaritimeDojo/README.md

         - If date = Tuesday 4th June, and dayOfWeek is DayOfWeek.Tuesday then the result returned should be Tuesday 11th June

 3) Implement StringExtension.cs
-   a) Implement GetWordFromText extension method:
+   - a) Implement GetWordFromText extension method:
-      - idea is to return a specific work of an input text.
-Words are separated by space (' ').
+      ** idea is to return a specific work of an input text.
+Words are separated by space (' '). **
       - Examples:-
         - GetWordFromText("one two three", 2)
-        Should return "two"
+          - Should return "two"

         - GetWordFromText("one;two three", 2)
-        Should return "three"
+          - Should return "three"

         - GetWordFromText("one", 1)
-        Should return "one"
+          -Should return "one"

       #### Be aware of ####